machal/cssmine-content/content/flexbox-examples.md

 }
 ```

-However, if we add another "exceptionally" long item, it will take up a lot of
+However, if we add another “exceptionally” long item, it will take up a lot of
 space.
 This is due to relative distribution of extra space when using
 `flex-basis: auto`, which is hidden in every `flex: auto` shorthand.